Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Tarsus Catalburun Turkish Pointer dog breed

-Image Credit: leo Sano, Pexels
+Image By: leo Sano, Pexels

-If you’re looking for a truly unique dog breed, there’s nothing quite like the Catalburun.
-Also known as the Turkish Pointer, they are only one of three dog breeds on the planet with a split-nose feature (the other two being the Pachon Navarro and Andean Tiger-hound).
-And if you’ve ever seen one up close and personal, consider yourself extremely lucky.
 The Catalburun is a very rare breed and is seldom found outside of their native Turkey.
-Unlike most of the breeds on this list, the Catalburun isn’t a guardian dog, but a hunting dog—and one of the best around.
-Their split noses are exceptionally keen at picking up smells and like any greater Pointer breed can remain perfectly still while showing their hunting partner where prey is hiding.
+Unlike most of the canines on this list, the Catalburun isn’t a guardian dog but a hunting dog.
+Their split noses are exceptionally keen at picking up smells, and like any greater Pointer breed, they can remain perfectly still while showing their hunting partner where prey is hiding.

 5. Aksaray Malaklisi